threefoldtech/tfgrid-sdk-ts/packages/grid_client/docs/billing.md

 ### Calculating the Billing Rate for the contract

-The current TFT value is `0.011 USD`, make sure that this value is updated according to the details section.
+The current TFT value is `0.012 USD`, please note that prices could be subjected to change.

 ```sh
 Contract cost/hour = CU cost/hour + SU cost/hour